 2. Correct deficiencies by supplementing with vitamin D and fish oil.*

-3. Balance hormones with adaptogenic herbs like rhodiola and ashwaganda.
+3. Try adaptogenic herbs like rhodiola and ashwaganda.

-In my practice, I often use various herbal formulations to help balance hormones.
-Herbs can take weeks to months to take full effect, but when you stick it out, they can be very effective.
-If the patient is reporting high amounts of stress, I may recommend adaptogenic herbs like Eleutherococcus senticosus, schisandra, and ashwagandha.
-Rhodiola rosea can help support the nervous system, mood, mental clarity, work performance, and a healthy sleep cycle.
-It can also help to preserve levels of neurotransmitters such as serotonin, dopamine, and norepinephrine, which are important for mental health.
+In my practice, I often use various herbal formulations to support normal hormone levels.* Herbs can take weeks to months to take full effect, but when you stick it out, they can be very effective.* If the patient is reporting high amounts of stress, I may recommend adaptogenic herbs like Eleutherococcus senticosus, schisandra, and ashwagandha.* Rhodiola rosea can help support the nervous system, mood, mental clarity, work performance, and a healthy sleep cycle.* It can also help to support normal levels of neurotransmitters such as serotonin, dopamine, and norepinephrine, which are important for mental health.*

 Remember: Perimenopause doesn't have to be as tough as many of us assume it'll be.
 It's all about knowing what you can do to help your body through this transition.
 By reducing stress, working to detox the body through healthier lifestyle choices, and correcting nutritional deficiencies, I have seen countless women overcome their perimenopausal symptoms.